valentina4geeks/vancieta/README.md

-### Hi there 👋
+### Hi there!
+My name is Valentina Ancieta 👋

-- 🔭 I’m currently working as a Career Developer
+- 🔭 I’m currently working as a Career Developer at 4 Geeks Academy
 - 📫 How to reach me: vancieta@4geeksacademy.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love dogs
+- ⚡ Fun fact: I love dogs and baking 🐶🧁

 <h3 align="left">Connect with me:</h3>
 <p align="left">